chrisjwaddell/blue-moon/README.md

 { day: "monthend", month: 2 }
 `` \
 This calculates the end of month, whether it's 29th of February or 28th in this case, or 30th or 31st for other months.

+``
+{ day: "current", month: "+1" }
+``
+One month from now no matter how many days in the current month.
+If it's the 18th of February today, the result will be the 18th of March.

 ### Day of week